RexManglicmot/optimize_throughput_quantization/README.md

 ![Latency vs Batch Size](outputs/figures/latency_vs_batch_avg.png)
-* **Latency decreases as batch size increases, with lower precision formats providing the best improvements**.
-FP16 consistently achieves the lowest latency, dropping to ~32 ms at batch size 256, while INT4 starts higher but converges closer to FP16 as batch size grows.
+***Latency decreases as batch size increases, with lower precision formats providing the best improvements***. *FP16 consistently achieves the lowest latency, dropping to ~32 ms at batch size 256, while INT4 starts higher but converges closer to FP16 as batch size grows.
 FP32 remains the slowest across all batch sizes, underscoring how precision reduction not only boosts throughput but also reduces response times for inference.*

 ![Speed vs vs fp32 vs batch size](outputs/figures/speedup_vs_fp32.png)
-* **Quantization delivers clear speedups over FP32 as batch size grows**.
-FP16 provides the strongest gains, reaching ~2.6× faster than FP32 at batch size 256, while INT4 shows steady improvements, achieving ~2.2× at the same scale.
+***Quantization delivers clear speedups over FP32 as batch size grows.*** *FP16 provides the strongest gains, reaching ~2.6× faster than FP32 at batch size 256, while INT4 shows steady improvements, achieving ~2.2× at the same scale.
 These results highlight that precision reduction not only lowers memory and latency but also translates directly into faster inference throughput relative to the FP32 baseline.*

 ## Results: Table, Statisitical Tests